fisheva/Eva-Theme/README.md

 There is a little bug when switching themes in VSCode.
 You can not switch Dark with Dark Bold, or Light with Light Bold **directly**.
 Please change color while changing bold style.

 ### Font
-The above screenshots font is [CamingoCode](https://www.fontsquirrel.com/fonts/camingocode).
-If you like, download and add it into system font folder, then open VSCode → Preferences → Setting :
+The above screenshots' font is [CamingoCode](https://www.fontsquirrel.com/fonts/camingocode).
+If you like, download and add it into system font folder, then open VSCode → Preferences → Settings :
 ```json
 "editor.fontFamily": "CamingoCode"
 ```